 Stressing the need to educate the whole person -- the hand and the heart, as well as the mind -- Dr. Washington's school was soon acclaimed first by Alabama and then by the nation for the soundness and vigor of its educational programs and principles.
 This solid strength has continued through subsequent administrations of the late Drs.
 Robert Russa Moton (1915-1935), Frederick Douglass Patterson (1935-1953), Luther Hilton Foster (1953-1981) and during the administration of Dr. Benjamin Franklin Payton (1981-2010), who assumed responsibility as fifth president of the University on August 1, 1981.
 Leadership has continued through the administrations of Dr. Gilbert L. Rochon (2010-2013) as 6th president, and Dr. Brian L. Johnson, as the 7th president of Tuskegee University.
 The school has had two interim presidents.
 With the departure of Dr. Gilbert Rochon on October 20, 2013, Dr. Matthew Jenkins served as Interim President until the arrival of Dr. Brian Johnson on April 30, 2014.
 Dr. Charlotte P. Morris has served twice as Interim President.
-The first was from August 1, 2010 until October 31, 2010, and is serving as Interim President for a second time beginning July 1, 2017 until June 30, 2018.
+The first term was from August 1, 2010 until October 31, 2010, and her second term as Interim President was from July 1, 2017 until June 30, 2018.
 On July 1, 2018, Dr. Lily D. McNair took the reins as the first female president of Tuskegee University.

 DR. BOOKER TALIAFERRO WASHINGTON